 NEVER had I seen anything like the Mashbir collection: Those one-of-a-kind, primary source historical documents made me feel like an investigative reporter, as I researched the secrets hidden within.

-This research would lead to the creation a historical novel The Emperor and the Spy, which highlights the coordinated efforts of Colonel Mashbir and Japanese leaders during the 1920s and 1930s to maintain goodwill between their nations.
+This research would lead to the writing of a historical novel The Emperor and the Spy, which highlights the coordinated efforts of Colonel Mashbir and many Japanese leaders during the 1920s and 1930s to maintain goodwill between their nations.
 Many readers of this novel wished to know more about these impressive individuals, so a nonfictional sequel to the novel was written, an illustrated biography titled: THE ART OF PEACE.
-This biography presents hundreds of illustrations which highlight the life and accomplishments of Prince Tokugawa Iesato and his allies who led the peace movement both in Japan and internationally.
+This biography presents hundreds of illustrations which highlight the life and accomplishments of one of Colonel Mashbir's closest Japanese allies, Prince Tokugawa Iesato.
+It unveils the untold story of a Japanese international peace and democracy movement prior to WWII, which almost prevent war between the US and Japan.

 One of Prince Tokugawa Iesato's closest allies in the promotion of international goodwill was Baron Shibusawa Eiichi, who is known as the Father of the Modern Japanese Economy.
 Besides these fine statesmen being presented in the above mentioned historical novel and biography, they are also highlighted thru many illustrated Blog posts on the website TheEmperorAndTheSpy.com